-- a.
-FEC and senior colleague letter(s) concerning previous instances of standing for promotion will not be included in the packet of materials supplied by the Provost's office for FEC consideration in its current deliberations regarding the candidate's case for promotion; - b. as per 3.8.3f above, a minimum of three and a maximum of five senior colleagues (including the chair) must make one additional classroom visit (during the academic year in which the candidate is standing for promotion) prior to submitting an evaluation letter.
-The observers will be selected by the candidate and chair in conversation with other senior colleagues.
-[Approved by the Board of Trustees, January 2021] - c. all previous letters solicited from former students will be part of the Provost's file considered by FEC, and if more than three years have elapsed since the candidate last stood for promotion, the Provost's Office will solicit an additional 10 letters from different students following the procedures outlined in 3.7.3 k.
+- FEC and senior colleague letter(s) concerning previous instances of standing for promotion will not be included in the packet of materials supplied by the Provost's office for FEC consideration in its current deliberations regarding the candidate's case for promotion; - b. as per 3.8.3f above, a minimum of three and a maximum of five senior colleagues (including the chair) must make one additional classroom visit (during the academic year in which the candidate is standing for promotion) prior to submitting an evaluation letter.
+The observers will be selected by the candidate and chair in conversation with other senior colleagues. - c. all previous letters solicited from former students will be part of the Provost's file considered by FEC, and if more than three years have elapsed since the candidate last stood for promotion, the Provost's Office will solicit an additional 10 letters from different students following the procedures outlined in 3.7.3 k.
 These additional letters will become part of the candidate's file.